raven-black-dream/digital-garden/posts/Game Notes/Second Chronicle/Game 9.md

 - Dark alley - find a drunk wandering down, surprisingly alert
 - He yells out and swings at her
 - She grabs him, bares his neck, begins to drain him dry as she wraps them both in abyssal shadow
-	- End of life - Bruno, steelworker
+	- End of life - Bruno, steelworker - About to start as the in house blacksmith for the D'Este Estate.
 - Releases the abyss from her veins
 - There was someone (haven't decided who yet) watching with 7 successes.